awsdocs/amazon-transcoder-developer-guide/doc_source/encryption.md

   For more information about Amazon S3 server\-side encryption, see [Protecting Data Using Server\-Side Encryption](http://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon Simple Storage Service Developer Guide*\.
 For more information about AWS KMS keys, see [What is the AWS Key Management Service?](http://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide*\.
 **Note**
 There are additional charges for using AWS\-KMS keys\.
 For more information, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing)\.

-+ **Server\-Side Encryption Using Customer\-Provided Keys:** Elastic Transcoder can also use a client\-provided encryption key to decrypt input files or encrypt your output file before storing it in Amazon S3\.
++ **Client\-Side Encryption Using Customer\-Provided Keys:** Elastic Transcoder can also use a client\-provided encryption key to decrypt input files \(which you’ve already encrypted yourself\) or encrypt your output files before storing them in Amazon S3\.
 In this case, you manage the encryption keys and related tools\.

-  If you want to transcode a file using client\-provided keys, your job request must include the AWS KMS\-encrypted key that you used to encrypt the file, the MD5 of the key that will be used as a checksum, and the initialization vector \(or series of random bits created by a random bit generator\) that you want Elastic Transcoder to use when encrypting your output files\.
+  If you want Elastic Transcoder to transcode a file using client\-provided keys, your job request must include the AWS KMS\-encrypted key that you used to encrypt the file, the MD5 of the key that will be used as a checksum, and the initialization vector \(or series of random bits created by a random bit generator\) that you want Elastic Transcoder to use when encrypting your output files\.

   Elastic Transcoder can only use customer\-provided keys that are encrypted with an AWS KMS master key, and Elastic Transcoder must be given permissions to use the master key\.
 To encrypt your key, you must call AWS KMS programmatically with an encryption call that contains the following information: